FirelyTeam/firely-docs-firely-net-sdk/fhir-package-source/package-source.rst

 Initiate a FHIR Package Source
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-There are multiple ways to create a ``FhirPackageSource`` that to query for artifacts in packages.
+There are multiple ways to create a ``FhirPackageSource`` that queries for artifacts in packages.
 If you have a local copy of the packages you want to use, you can just specify the package file paths to create your ``FhirPackageSource``.

 .. code:: csharp